Simple Living With Nature

 It is also an important plant species for bees.

 Not only do bees seem to prefer it over other plants (even dandelion), but it is one of the first plants to flower in the spring.
-In mild climates, it may even flower through the winter, making it vital bee forage.
+It may even flower in mild climates through the winter, making it a vital bee forage.

 It can even be used to make a natural dye for wool and yarn!